tforster/api.gratr.dev/docs/developer-guide.md

 The API will also serve JSON data to planned browser extension that will inject GRatr ratings into GitHub and NPM pages.

 While JavaScript will be required for handling GitHub authentication and fetching search results, elsewhere its role will be for progressive enhancement.
-This, in concert with a no-dependency and no-framework approach will require a very small JS footprint.
+This, in concert with a lean-dependency and no-framework approach will require a very small JS footprint.
 As such, the small single `main.js` file will be present on each page.
 There will be no need for page-specific JavaScript files since performance will be optimised when the tiny main.js is cached on the first page request.

+General purpose libraries like jQuery, lodash, etc will always be avoided.
+There is nothing they do that cannot be accomplished with Vanilla JS.
+In fact, third party libraries should only ever be used when they provide significant domain-specific capabilities.

+The only two client-side libraries currently used are:

+- [marked](https://github.com/markedjs/marked): Allows the application to (de)serialise markdown to/from JSON so that it can safely traverse the API calls.

+  I have considered writing a super-lightweight parser, essentially a glorified regex, to support just bold, italic and bullets.
+However, this still requires a lot of edge-case testing and limits the user in what they can enter for a comment.
+Marked is a zero-dependency library that has been battle-tested.

+  _Note: Considering <https://www.npmjs.com/package/markdown-wasm> which is slightly smaller than marked and implemented in WASM._

 ### Templates